Yeshey/SecurityInDistributedSystems/README.md

   iptables-apply [-hV] [-t timeout] [-w savefile] {[rulesfile]|-c [runcmd]}
   ```

-- We the command
+- The

 ```bash
 at
 ```

-to create safeguard before appending rules to revert to safe ruleset after certain amount of time (this case 5 minutes)
+command can be used to as a safeguard rules to revert to safe ruleset after certain amount of time (this case 5 minutes)

   ```bash
   sudo at -vM now +5 minutes